http-samc/portfolio-4.0/content/index.md

 - going to school 🎒

 ## projects 👨‍💻
-I've been proud to work on a myriad of projects over the years.
+I've been proud to work on a bunch of projects over the years.
 I've also put time into crafting thoughtful writeups for many of them.
 Because the list is pretty extensive, they have a dedicated page [here](/projects).

 ## contact 🤝
 I'm currently employed, but I always keep my inbox open for structured work, internships, and freelance opportunities.
 Feel free to reach out to me via email at [chitgopekarsamarth@gmail.com](chitgopekarsamarth@gmail.com), or via any of my other socials below.
 I answer *almost* everything.